 Take part in research

-Crohn’s and Colitis UK aims to raise awareness of the importance of research and encourage people affected by IBD to consider taking part as research participants.
+Crohn’s & Colitis UK aims to raise awareness of the importance of research and encourage people affected by Crohn's or Colitis to consider taking part as research participants.

 PREdiCCt: The prognostic effect of environmental factors in Crohn’s and Colitis

 Researchers based in Edinburgh are looking for people to take part in a UK wide study looking to increase understanding of how environmental factors,...